SKARABI/Hidden_Founders_Challenge/README.md

 ### The Technology of The Back-End
 - `Ruby On Rails`
 ### The Database
-I am going to use an `SQL Relational`
+I am going to use the default Non-SQL Relational
-- MySQL
+- SQLite 3

 ## THE FUNCTIONAL
 After installing the `Ruby on Rails` in my local machine, please check below all the steps with some screeshots for all the progress work.